Jah Shaka: Label

 From 1980, Shaka released music on his own Jah Shaka Music label from Jamaican artists such as Max Romeo, Johnny Clarke, Bim Sherman and Prince Alla as well as UK groups such as Aswad and Dread & Fred.
 He released a number of dub albums, often under the Commandments of Dub banner.

 Artists featured on releases in the 21st Century include both established singers like Tony Tuff, and new emerging artists like Rockaway and Principle - who have sung over riddims produced by his son Malachi, known as Young Warrior.

 Non-musical work

 In the early 1980s, he ran a three-storey community hub in New Cross, known as the Culture Shop, which acted as a focal point for local black youth and housed a record store, a Caribbean food outlet and a Rastafari-oriented hair salon.

-Shaka also established the Jah Shaka Foundation to carry out assistance with projects in Ghana, where the foundation has bought 7 acre of land in Agri, 30 miles outside of Accra.
-It has also managed to distribute medical supplies, wheelchairs, library books, carpentry tools, drawing materials and records to clinics, schools and radio stations in the Accra area establishing important links with the local communities.
+Shaka also established the Jah Shaka Foundation to carry out assistance with projects in Ghana, where the foundation bought 7 acre of land in Agri, 30 miles outside of Accra.
+It has also distributed medical supplies, wheelchairs, library books, carpentry tools, drawing materials and records to clinics, schools and radio stations in the Accra area establishing important links with the local communities.

-Shaka himself was actually a youth worker years ago, and has regularly been quoted encouraging youths to study geography and history so they know "what's happened, where it's happening and who's doing it".
+Shaka himself was actually a youth worker years ago, and was regularly quoted encouraging youths to study geography and history so they know "what's happened, where it's happening and who's doing it".